woman in striped chair

 wet bar with sink before redesign

-Since we were dumping a lot of money into other home upgrades, I didn’t want to spend a fortune on this space.
-Our wet bar cabinets were in pretty good shape, so rather than replacing them for no good reason, I opted to paint them.
-We painted our kitchen cabinets Benjamin Moore Simply White and decided to paint these the same color and use the same hardware for consistency.
-Our wet bar is right off the kitchen, so I treated it like an extension of that space.
+The cabinets were actually in good shape, so instead of replacing them for no real reason, I chose to paint them.
+We painted our kitchen cabinets Benjamin Moore Simply White, so I used the same color here and matched the hardware for consistency.
+Because the wet bar sits right off the kitchen, I treated it like an extension of that space.
 To see our kitchen redesign, check out A Stunning Coastal Kitchen Design.

-Another area I decided to save money on was keeping the existing faucet and sink.
-Even though my hardware was gold/bronze, I really like the contrast of the satin nickel sink.
+Another area I decided to save was the faucet and sink.
+Even though my cabinet hardware is gold and bronze, I really like the contrast of the satin nickel sink.

 Bronze Cabinet Knobs and Handles

-A non-negotiable for me was the countertop and backsplash of our wet bar.
-They were super dated and clashed with the rest of our home upgrades, so they had to go.
+One thing that was non-negotiable for me was the countertop and backsplash.
+They were very dated and clashed with the rest of our home upgrades, so those had to go.

 DURING DEMO: